beerendlauwers/urbanslug.github.io/_posts/2015-08-13-Progress-with-wai-devel.md

 wai-devel looks for a function Application.develMain
-I have a [fork of yesod], that builds a yesod binary which generetes a scaffold with this function implemented.
+I have a [fork of yesod], that builds a yesod binary which generates a scaffold with this function implemented.
 I recommend using it to generate the scaffold with which to try out wai-devel with.

 The specifics of how to set the port and host within yesod applications will obviously change.